- Is rafting safe?

 Are reservations required?

-USNWC Pass holders and visitors are not required to make reservations for rafting trips.
+USNWC Pass holders and visitors are not required to make advance reservations for rafting trips.
 There are no guarantees; whitewater rafting is offered on a first come, first serve basis.
-When visiting the USNWC with a group of people or if you are on a time restraint, we recommend that you reserve a rafting time slot.
+When visiting the USNWC with a group of people or if you are on a time restraint, we recommend that you reserve a rafting time slot in advance of your visit.
 Raft reservations are the only way for guests to guarantee rafting times.
 Raft reservations can be made for a fee of $5 per/person, online, over the phone or in person.
 These reservations are non-refundable and non-transferable.
-Please check our Activities Schedule for water release and trip times, to make sure the rapids will be available on the day of your visit.
+If you would like to reserve on the next available trip time, there is no reservation fee to do so in person at Guest Services.
+Please check our Activities Schedule for water release times (the whitewater season is typically from early March to late October).
 If you have a large group, please call Guest Services at 704.391.3900 to make special arrangements.

 What is included on the trip?